Start typing to perform a search...

 • Collaborating and engaging with members of the school community by sharing information to develop an awareness of factors that have an impact on the school climate

-• Review and reflect on the effectiveness of prevention and intervention strategies, practices, and programs in school.
+• Reviewing and reflecting on the effectiveness of prevention and intervention strategies, practices, and programs in school

 Suspension

+The DSBN also uses suspension as part of progressive interventions and discipline.
 A suspension means students are removed from school temporarily for a specific period of time.
-Students may be suspended for a period of time ranging from one school day up to twenty (20) school days.
-Students cannot go to school or take part in regular school activities or events while on suspension but are provided with homework packages to complete while on suspension.
+Students may be suspended ranging from one school day up to twenty (20) school days.
+Students cannot go to school or take part in regular school activities or events while on suspension but are provided with ongoing schoolwork to complete while on suspension.
+The school principal maintains communication between the school and home for the duration of the student’s absence to create a supportive ‘return to school' transition plan.

 Activities Leading to Suspension

-The administrator must consider suspension if a student from grade 4 to grade 12 has engaged in any of the activities listed below, which are outlined in subsection 306(1) of the Education Act.
-As of September 1, 2020, students in junior kindergarten to Grade 3 can no longer be suspended for these activities:
+The principal shall consider suspension if a student from grade 4 to grade 12 has engaged in any of the activities listed below, which are outlined in subsection 306(1) of the Education Act:

-• possessing alcohol, illegal and/or restricted drugs, or, unless the pupil is a medical cannabis user, cannabis
+• Possessing alcohol, illegal and/or restricted drugs, or, unless the student is a medical cannabis user, cannabis

-• being under the influence of alcohol or, unless the pupil is a medical cannabis user, cannabis
+• Being under the influence of alcohol or, unless the student is a medical cannabis user, cannabis

 • Bullying* or cyber-bullying